How to install WordPress and build a business website

 To perform a manual WordPress installation:

-- Unzip the file on your computer.
-Make a note of where you have unzipped the file
+2. Unzip the file on your computer.
+Make a note of where you have unzipped the file.
+If you face any issues, try to re-download the file or use a tool like BetterZip to extract corrupt ZIP file.

 You’ll now see the screen below where you can pick your installation language